rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 they'll need to use to update a certain configuration attribute.

-Recently, I've spontaneously stumbled upon a fluent-style API to manage configurations that doesn't require so many layers of indirection.
-Let's call it the dysfunctional options pattern.
+Recently, I've spontaneously stumbled upon a fluent-style API to manage configurations that doesn't require so many layers of indirection and lets you expose optional configuration attributes.
+Let's call it dysfunctional options pattern.

 ## Dysfunctional options pattern